maulikmadhavi/dev_video_annotation/README.md

 - Browse videos in the left sidebar
 - Use the search box to find specific videos
-- Filter videos using the radio buttons:
+- Filter using radio buttons: **All**, **Annotated Only**, or **Not Annotated**
-  - **All**: Show all available videos
-  - **Annotated Only**: Show only videos that have annotations
-  - **Not Annotated**: Show only videos without annotations

 ### Creating Annotations

 1. Select a video from the sidebar
-2. Enter start time and end time in seconds
+2. Enter start and end times in seconds
 3. Click "Add Annotation"

 ### Managing Annotations

-Each annotation has two actions:
-- **Jump**: Move the video playhead to the annotation's start time
+- **Jump**: Move playhead to annotation's start time
 - **Delete**: Remove the annotation

 ### Timeline Markers

-- Red markers on the video timeline represent annotations
+- Red markers represent annotations on the timeline

-- Click on a marker to jump to that annotation's start time
+- Click markers to jump to that position

-- Hover over markers to see the annotation details
+- Hover for annotation details

-- User can use mouse to scroll through the timeline if there are many annotations.
+- Use mouse scroll for navigation

-- User can use keyboard arrow to skip forward/backward 2 to 5 seconds.
+- Use arrow keys to skip forward/backward 2-5 seconds

-- User can search the files based on the name or annotated labels.
 ### Path Issues

-If the tool detects inconsistent file paths in your annotation data, a warning will appear with a "Fix Path Issues" button to automatically normalize paths.
+If inconsistent file paths are detected, a warning will appear with a "Fix Path Issues" button.

 ## Data Storage

-Annotation data is stored in:

-- `/backend/data/annotation.json` (for existing annotations)
+Annotations are stored in `backend/data/annotation.json`

-## Bonus
+## Utilities

- Use `convert_annotations.py` to convert your CSV or XLS data to JSON format.
+Convert CSV/XLS data to JSON format:

 ```bash
 python backend/convert_annotations.py --in-file backend/data/input.csv